MartinaP87/power-yoga/README.md

 - go back to your workspace and in the env.py file, add another line at the bottom. **os.environ["CLOUDINARY_URL"] = "value that we just copied"**, removing from the pasted value "CLOUDINARY_URL =" from the beginning;
 - Copy this value again;
 - In Heroku add another ConfigVar with the **KEY** value **CLAUDINARY_URL** and pasting in the **VALUE** field the copied value;
-- Back in the workspace, in settings.py file, head to the installed apps section and add in the Cloudinary libraries that we installed before by adding **"cloudinary_storage"** just above **"django.contrib.staticfiles"** and then the regular **"cloudinary"** library underneath;
+- Back in the workspace, in the settings.py file, head to the installed apps section and add in the Cloudinary libraries that we installed before by adding **"cloudinary_storage"** just above **"django.contrib.staticfiles"** and then the regular **"cloudinary"** library underneath;
 - Scroll down settings.py and under **STATIC_URL** add: **STATICFILES_STORAGE = "cloudinary_storage.storage.StaticHashedCloudinaryStorage"**,
 **STATICFILES_DIRS = [os.path.join(BASE_DIR, 'static')]**,
 **STATIC_ROOT = os.path.join(BASE_DIR, 'staticfiles')**